IanKeen/IanKeen.github.io/_posts/2018-03-01-better-codable-models-through-composition.md

 Thanks to `Codable` this is all we have to do to get JSON mapping to type-safe models for free!

 There are, however, a couple of subtle issues that could cause problems as we progress.
-The `identifier`s are defined as `String`s, while this seems correct it could lead to a scenario like:
+The `identifier`s are defined as `String`s, while this isn't _wrong_ it could lead to a scenario like:

 ```swift
 func allBooks(by authorIdentifier: String) -> [Book] {